 What-Can-You-Do-to-Maximize-the-Chances-of-Normal-Delivery

-What Can You Do to Maximize the Chances of Normal Delivery?
+What I Did to Maximize the Chances of Normal Delivery (From My Own Experience)

-Here are some key things you can do for a vaginal delivery:
+Here are some key things I personally followed to get a vaginal delivery:

 1. Attend Prenatal Classes